ArnasBiel/blind-sql-injection-demo/README.md

 ## Academic Context

-Developed as part of a **Web Security** course assignment at Aarhus University.
+Developed as part of a **Language Based Security** course assignment at Aarhus University.
 The target server was a purpose-built vulnerable application provided by the course instructors for controlled testing.

 ---